commercialhaskell/stack/doc/GUIDE.md

 Finally, Stack is __isolated__: it will not make changes outside of specific Stack directories.
-Stack-built files generally go in either the Stack root directory (default: `~/.stack` on Unix-like operating systems, or, `%LOCALAPPDATA%\Programs\stack` on Windows) or `./.stack-work` directories local to each project.
+Stack-built files generally go in either the Stack root directory or `./.stack-work` directories local to each project.
 The Stack root directory holds packages belonging to snapshots and any Stack-installed versions of GHC.
-Stack will not tamper with any system version of GHC or interfere with packages installed by other build tools (such as Cabal (the tool)).
+Stack will not tamper with any system version of GHC or interfere with packages installed by other build tools, such as Cabal (the tool).

 ## Downloading and Installation